movAX13h/P8Coder/README.md

 ![codehints](screenshots/spritesheet.png "spritesheet viewer")

 Internal pico-8 spritesheet viewer with zoom and location helper.
+Since version 1.1 there's a button in the top-right corner to save the spritesheet as png.

 ![codehints](screenshots/mapviewer.png "map viewer")